quantuminformation/test-recorder/README.md

 ##Running the tests

-First you need to build the project by running `npm i`, then you can open tests/vanillaApp.html in the browser to see the app running with the test recorder UI.
+First you need to build the test project by running `npm i` and `webpack` inside /tests, then you can open tests/build/ in the browser to see the app running with the test recorder UI.
 This has some basic UI that as you interact with, will generate output integration tests.

-##Running the Vanilla test

 This uses the basicConf.js to run a single file ('test-recorder-spec.js'), you can paste the generated test code into there